You-Gao/Blog/_life/2024-07-25-my-productivity-setup.md

 ## Habitica

 The app aims to gamify daily tasks, habits, and to-do lists in a positive way.
-And it does achieve that for me.
+It does well for me.
 The effectiveness of any habit/daily task app relies on the person.
 You need to make a critical inquiry about your goals in life and then set them up in the app.

 In a sense, you are developing your "*virtual self*" to mirror what you want to be in reality.
 It's a continuous process to reflect and see what things you would like to incentivize artificially.